-ALTERNATIVE: Projected Pay 2004: Current Law
+ALTERNATIVE: Projected Pay 2004: Current Law (Revised)

 This report is a projection of property taxes payable in 2004 under current law.
 It does not factor in the effects of the Governor's proposed cuts in state aids.
-It incorporates a few minor corrections over its predecessor, simulation 3E1.
+The only difference between this simulation and its predecessor (#3E3) is some revisions in baseline school levies.
 The payable 2003 portion of the simulation is based on actual data reported by the counties.
 The payable 2004 projections result from a joint House-Senate-Revenue Dept. working group.
 Market value projections are based on growth patterns for the previous year, adjusted for the change in limited market value limits for pay 2004, and partially refined based on feedback from county assessors.
 For the most part, non-school levy projections are based on growth rates from pay 2001 and 2003, adjusted for changes in state aids.
 School levies are based on DCFL statewide estimates, broken down to the district level by the House Research Dept.